 Major Fraud Against the Government?
 What Does a Criminal Defense Attorney Do?
 Major fraud against the government is usually a dangerous part of a criminal case involving contractor fraud is when the prosecutor brings a case alleging major fraud against the government.
 These cases are very dangerous because a conviction can be for 10 years.
 The issue here is what was the amount of the awarded contract.
 If over a million dollars a charge of major fraud can be brought.

-Your criminal defense attorney must be able to focus on dismantling the government’s case regarding the underlying crime.
+Government contractor lawyers must be able to focus on dismantling the government’s case regarding the underlying crime.
 In other words, if the major fraud allegation comes as a result of allegations of committing fraud under the SBA 8(a) rules, then the defense lawyer should focus on showing that the 8(a) or SBA rules were not violated.
 An attorney with this unique experience can improve your chances of prevailing with a strong criminal defense.

 Should You Enter Into a Plea in a Criminal Case?
 There is no clear yes or no answer to that question.
 Entering into a plea agreement in a criminal case that involves government contract fraud can be dangerous.
-Prosecutor use this tool to offer immunity to defendants that help their cases against a more likely defendant.
+Prosecutors use this tool to offer immunity to defendants that help their cases against a more likely defendant.
 If you are the only defendant, an experience contractor criminal defense attorney would wait until the other side provides discovery.
 This allows the defense lawyer to see what evidence the prosecution has.
-Only them, is it possible to assess the case for strengths and or weakness.
+Only then, is it possible to assess the case for strengths and or weaknesses.

 Tips for Government Contractor Defendants in a Federal Criminal Case?

-If you are a government contractor being charged with a crime that includes government fraud, violation of SBA small business regulations, HUBZone or SDVOSB compliance, or being investigated , avoid doing the following:
+If you are a government contractor being charged with a crime that includes government fraud, violation of SBA small business regulations, HUBZone or SDVOSB compliance, or being investigated, avoid doing the following: